danwells96/ARISES/DocFiles/Sections/Settings.md

 Image of open settings page
 </p>

-##Features
+## Features
-* Customization of the UI for the user.
+* Customisation of the UI for the user.
 ##Current State
 * Handler has been created to detect changes made to the settings.
-* Setting to display/hide basal rate on the graph is implemented.
+* There is an option in settings to display/hide basal rate on the graph is implemented.
-* Placeholders for additional search filters and future app functionality have been added to the setttings page.
+* Placeholders for more settings options have been created.

-##Future Work
+## Future Work
-* Add more options to the settings page based on the feedback from the focus group.
+* Add more options to the settings page based on the feedback from the focus group (detailed in the [future work section](https://danwells96.github.io/ARISES/future-work.html)).

-* Add in functionality to relevant View Controllers to handle the options in the settings page.
+* Connect these options up to the relevant view controllers to actually implement the changes requested by the user.